PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

 ## Host the Dockerized Flask Web App on Azure

-#### Publish the docker container to docker hub
+#### Publish the Docker Container to Docker Hub
-We have to push the docker container that we created in our local system to a public repository in docker hub, so that it can be accessed from anywhere and deploy it on cloud.
+We have to push the docker container that we created in our local system to a public repository in docker hub, so that it can be accessed from anywhere and finally deploy it on the cloud.
 Else we would have to create a new container again in Azure.
 To do this, Refer Step-6 in the file present in the Documentation folder.

 #### Create a Web App Service on Azure Portal